freearhey/web-learn/README.md

 and open the site in a browser.
 Usually the server starts at `http://localhost:8080`.

 ## Contributing

 If you find a bug or want to contribute to the code or documentation, you can help by submitting an [issue](https://github.com/freearhey/web-learn/issues) or a [pull request](https://github.com/freearhey/web-learn/pulls).

-For example, if you want to add new topic to the site you only need to create a Yaml file inside the [topics](https://github.com/freearhey/web-learn/tree/master/src/topics) folder with its description
+For example, if you want to add new topic to the site you only need to create a Yaml file inside the [topics](https://github.com/freearhey/web-learn/tree/master/src/topics) folder with its description:

 #### nodejs.yml

 ```yml
 id: nodejs # topic id
 title: Node.js # full title of the topic